 Welcome!
-My name is , and you've entered the Paul Rosenfels Community website, an oasis in cyberspace where people interested in the ideas of the late 20th-century philosopher can meet, read the works Paul and his students left us, and offer up their own ideas and observations.
+My name is , and you've entered the Paul Rosenfels Community website, an oasis in cyberspace where people interested in contemporary secular humanism as expressed in the ideas of this late 20th-century philosopher can meet, read the works Paul and his students left us, and offer up their own ideas and observations.

 Paul was a Chicago-based board-certified psychiatrist and psychoanalyst who broke with both these systems in the 1940's and developed his own ideas about human nature.
 In 1973, he and I founded The Ninth Street Center in New York City to teach his innovative insights to creative and independent men and women, many of whom have gone on to become teachers and leaders themselves.
 Slowly, more and more people around the world have learned about Paul and the Center's work.
-Although Paul died in the summer of 1985 at the age of 76, this larger community has been served by this website since 1997.
+Paul died in the summer of 1985 at the age of 76, but this larger community has been served by the website since 1997, and this website since 2009.

-Paul's approach to character analysis owes something to Carl Jung's description of introverted and extroverted types, which in turn had
+Paul's approach to character analysis owes something to Carl Jung's description of the polarity between introverted and extroverted types, which in turn had